Our story is the same as so many classic romantic tales really.

 NO, BUT REALLY….

-It all began as a hobby of jumping off cliffs over seventeen years ago.
+It all began as a hobby of jumping off cliffs over TWENTY years ago.
 Today we still jump off cliffs, but now we share this with those who dare and those willing and eager.
 Our unique style of service is all down to our great team who are passionate about our customers having the best experience ever.

 Set amongst the dramatic scenery of the Shotover Canyon just 15 minutes from Queenstown, it’s not just the landscape that takes your breath away.
 Our unique jumpstyles can leave you saying, what, how and most likely why?
 Because why not, it’s fun!

 “It’s all about the VIBE your honour”; our favourite quote from the cult classic you may have never heard of, The Castle.
 This the foundation of our guiding principles: